 The Power Gap provides a secondary analysis to the Index based on the interplay between resources and influence.
-Countries can be overperformers or underperformers, irrespective of where they place in the comprehensive power rankings.
+Countries can be overperformers or underperformers, irrespective of where they place in the rankings.

 Countries with outsized influence in Asia relative to their resources have a positive Power Gap.
 Conversely, countries that exert undersized influence relative to their resources register a negative Power Gap.